Password Standard Policy

 - The Information Security team will advise the end user on the type of password that should be used.

 Service Passwords - All passwords used to allow servers to communicate with one another in an automated fashion require stronger passwords as they are infrequently changed.
 They must be at least 20 characters long, and contain at least 2 characters from each of the 4 character classes.
 Service passwords cannot be provided to student workers.
+Service account passwords must be changed whenever the administrator responsible for the account leaves the organization or changes roles.

 High Security Accounts - All passwords used on systems that store, transmit or process Loyola Protected Data, per the Data Classification Policy, and Payment Card Data (PCI) will conform to the following additional password requirements: